Homebrew/legacy-homebrew/README.md

 - Logging for tests goes to "job-server-test.log"
 - Run `scoverage:test` to check the code coverage and improve it
 - Please run scalastyle to ensure your code changes don't break the style guide
-- Do "re-start" from SBT for quick restarts of the job server process
+- Do "reStart" from SBT for quick restarts of the job server process
 - Please update the g8 template if you change the SparkJob API

 ### Publishing packages